HFAnalyticsLab/ndl-unpaid-carers-open-data/README.md

 ## Acknowledgments

-Thank you to Fiona Grimm, my co-author, for her advice and guidance throughout this analysis.
+Thank you to Fiona Grimm ([GitHub](https://github.com/fiona-grimm)), my co-author, for her advice and guidance throughout this analysis.